My VA: Dr. Knows My Name – How Do Community Care Providers Match That Family-Level Trust?

 For Veterans: How to Help Community Care Feel Like “Your VA”

 • At check-in: “I’m here under VA authorization for [reason].
-My VA team is at [clinic name].
-After today, the notes should go back to them.
-If you need anything from me, here’s my POC.”
+Notes should go back to my VA team.
+Here’s my POC.”

-• Before you leave the room: “Could you summarize my next step in one sentence so I can relay it to my VA team?”
+• Before leaving: “Could you summarize my next step so I can relay it to VA?”

-• At checkout: “Would you mind signing this verification of attendance for my records?”
+• At checkout: “Please sign this verification of attendance.”

-These small, intentional steps keep you in control of your care—without adding extra work.
+Small, intentional steps keep you in control without adding work.

 What VeteransDesk.org Adds (Education-Only, VA-Aligned)

-We don’t direct care or handle personal health information.
-We simply make each step clearer—so your VA connection stays at the center, and every authorized visit feels smooth and coordinated.
+We don’t direct care or handle PHI.
+We make each step clearer so your VA connection stays central.

 Avoiding the “Two Plans” Problem